bioinformatics-centre/kaiju/README.md

 `-r phylum,genus` will append the names of phylum and genus to the end of each line.

 ### Merging outputs
-The program `mergeOutputs` can merge two tab-separated output files in the column format (see above) used by Kaiju and Kraken.
+The program `kaiju-mergeOutputs` can merge two tab-separated output files in the column format (see above) used by Kaiju and Kraken.
 Only the first three columns are used.

 The files need to be sorted by the read name in the second column, for example by: